assely/documentation/taxonomy.md

 [alert type="info"]Taxonomies are a part of singularities.
 I encourage you to read general [Singularities](/docs/singularities) documentation chapter.[/alert]

-[Taxonomy](https://codex.wordpress.org/Taxonomies) allows to classify your posttypes in groups.
+[Taxonomy](https://codex.wordpress.org/Taxonomies) allows for classifying your post types in groups.
 The names for the different groupings in a taxonomy are called terms.

 <a name="creating-taxonomy"></a>
 ## [Creating taxonomy](#creating-taxonomy)